Companies offer listening real good in lieu of enacting real change - The Beaverton

 Those expressing their opinions at these town halls are encouraged to do vocal exercises and tongue twisters beforehand.
 Companies also suggest that they stand with their knees slightly bent and shoulders back when delivering their messages for optimum vocal clarity.
 Executives have been provided with Bose noise-cancelling headphones so that they are able to hear and “sit in discomfort” in their extremely large and echoing homes.

-“I talked about how I experience racism in the workplace on a daily basis.” said Nordstrom employee Tonya Gurrera.
+“I talked about how I experience racism in the on a daily basis.” said Nordstrom employee Tonya Gurrera.
 “All they did was comment on how impressed they were when I articulated how systemic racism goes hand in hand with capitalism.
 That’s a part of the problem!
-I have a degree in Political Science!”
+I have a degree in Political !”

 While no changes suggested by the public have been announced, companies have rolled out implanting hidden microphones on their employees in order to take listening and learning to the next level.